 XMLP_UnitData.status: Used to report on the delivery status of the operation to the sending XML protocol application.
 This primitive may be used to report to the sending XML protocol application on the success or failure to send and deliver a message to the receiving XML protocol application.
 In general, it is not possible to assert that a message has been delivered to the receiving XML protocol application without engaging in further interactions.
 With care it is possible to assert definite failure to deliver provided that circumstances are such that there is no possibility of subsequent delivery.
 From the point-of-view of the initiating XML application the operation has completed once this primitive has been invoked.

-Invoked by an intermediary XML protocol application once it has
+an intermediary XML protocol application once it has completed

-completed intermediary processing of a message in transit and
+intermediary processing of a message in transit and directed at the

 In the event of success the message is forwarded to its next destination, as designated by the ImmediateDestination parameter if given.
 Alternatively an implementation or configuration dependent method may be used to select the next recipient of the message along a path.